dcpurton/pdfoverlay/README.md

 ## Installation from TeXLive or MiKTeX

-`pdfoverlay` is in TeXLive and MiKTeX and can be installed in the usual way through your distribution. e.g., in TeXLive by running
+`pdfoverlay` is in TeXLive and MiKTeX and can be installed in the usual way through your distribution. e.g., in TeXLive by running:

 ```
 tlmgr install pdfoverlay